tzxdtc/tzxdtc/README.md

 ### Hi there, I'm Tan zhixiang 👋

-## I'm a Chinese working at Japan!
+## I'm a Chinese🇨🇳 working at Japan🇯🇵!

 - 🔭 I’m currently working as an iOS developer
 - 🌱 I’m currently learning everything 🤣